ganeti/ganeti/man/gnt-instance.rst

    The LVM volume group.
 This works only for LVM and DRBD devices.

 metavg
-   This options specifies a different VG for the metadata device.
+   This option specifies a different VG for the metadata device.
 This works only for DRBD devices.
 If not specified, the default metavg of the node-group (possibly inherited from the cluster-wide settings) will be used.

+access
+   If 'userspace', instance will access this disk directly without going through a block device, avoiding expensive context switches with kernel space.
+This options works only for RBD and Gluster devices.
+If not specified, the default access of the node-group (possibly inherited from the cluster-wide settings) will be used.

 When creating ExtStorage disks, also arbitrary parameters can be passed, to the ExtStorage provider.
 Those parameters are passed as additional